Most backpackers have some sort of nylon pants in their collection.

-These pants make ideal pants for outdoor activities where heavier wear and tear is expected.
+These pants make ideal pants for outdoor activities where you expect heavier wear and tear.

 These pants are typically a 65/35 polycotton blend.
 Much like my hiking shirt of choice, the pants breathe reasonably well and are more durable than a pair of nylon hiking pants.
-They do not dry as quickly as the shirts since the pants are made of thicker fabric.
-But most trail work is not done in the pouring rain…at least I hope not. 😉
+They do not dry as quickly as the shirts since thicker fabric make up the pant material.
+But most trail work is not done in the pouring rain; at least I hope not. 😉

 These pants have reinforced knees and also reinforced in other prone-to-wear places.
 Useful for trail work!
-The ample cargo pockets are a feature many people find useful as well.
+The ample cargo pockets are a feature many people find helpful as well.

-Besides trail work, these pants work well for more intense bushwhacking or where ever much abrasion is expected.
-Better than straight up cotton work pants since they cotton works pants get wet and stay wet.
+Besides trail work, these pants work well for more intense bushwhacking or where a hiker can expect much abrasion.
+Better than straight-up cotton work pants since they cotton works pants get wet and stay wet.
 And better than most nylon hiking pants since the BDUs take more of a beating.

 Various brands make the pants.
 Be wary of very cheap versions with suspect stitching.
-A surplus store is a good place to see the pants up close and personal.
+A surplus store is an excellent place to see the pants up close and personal.
 If buying online from eBay surplus store or similar, I’ve had good luck with the Propper brand in the past, and they are reasonable in price.
 Button fly versions tend to be less expensive than zipper versions.

-So doing some trail work on a regular basis?
+Are you doing some trail work regularly?
 Keep the nice-and-light pants for hiking.
-But get yourself a pair of BDUs.
-They are pants that are usually for a good price and can work well for outdoor activities beyond trail work.
+But get yourself a pair of BDUs or similar.
+They are pants that are usually for a reasonable price and can work well for outdoor activities beyond trail work.
 Beat them up, thrash them, haul those rocks and move that dirt.

 BDUs – They work.